MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 ms.assetid:
 description: "Overview of how to migrate your SharePoint Server workflows to Power Automate using the SharePoint Migration Tool (SPMT)."
 ---

 # Overview: Migrate SharePoint Server workflows to Power Automate

->[!Note]
->This feature is currently in public preview, and subject to change.

 Workflows created with SharePoint Server  or SharePoint Server Designer can be migrated to Power Automate using the SharePoint Migration Tool (SPMT).